Hardly Working

-Hardly Working is a 1980 American comedy film directed by, co-written by and starring Jerry Lewis and Susan Oliver, filmed in 1979, released in Europe in 1980 and then in the United States on April 3, 1981 through 20th Century Fox.
-This film marks the final theatrical release for Oliver, as the rest of her career only featured on several television movies and series, before her death in 1990.
+Hardly Working is a 1980 American comedy film directed by, co-written by and starring Jerry Lewis and Susan Oliver, filmed in 1979, released in Europe in 1980 and then in the United States on April 3, 1981, through 20th Century Fox.
+This film marks the final theatrical film appearance for Oliver before her death in 1990.

 Plot

 Bo Hooper, a clown, finds himself unemployed when the circus where he works suddenly closes.
 He winds up living with his sister, against the wishes of her husband Robert.
 From there he goes from job to job, wreaking havoc along the way.
 He finally finds some stability as a postal worker, until he finds out that his boss is his girlfriend's father.
 The father hates all mail carriers because his daughter's ex-husband was one, so he tries to wreck Bo's life, but Bo overcomes the odds and succeeds not only at work, but at impressing the father.